project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_org_add_user.md

 }
 ```

-Again, after 3 more months, Gita revokes Maya's access to the sub-organization called Greek Architecture.
+After 3 more months, Gita revokes Maya's access to the sub-organization called Greek Architecture.

 **Header Parameters**